-By the way, JAVA has a special mechanism to produce documentation that will be described in the next lectures.
+By the way, Java has a special mechanism to produce documentation that will be described in the next lectures.

-To control access the members of a class, JAVA uses the keywords public, private, and protected.
-It is easy to surmise what does the first two mean.
+To control access the members of a class, Java uses the keywords public, private, and protected.
+It is easy to surmise what the first two means.
 The last word, protected, is used to provide inherited classes with special access privileges to the members of their base classes.

-Usually for a good designed class user cannot modify the values in the instance variables without going through the interface.
+Usually in a properly designed class the user cannot modify the values in the instance variables without going through the interface.